What to know to audit Google Analytics and your website

 Do you have an API?

-Yes for the DATA Inspector – see this API reference.
-The PAGE Inspector API is in development.
+Yes for both the DATA Inspector and PAGE Inspector – see this API reference.

 Can I audit both Universal Analytics and GA4 properties?

 Yes, no problem.

 What's the difference between a Free v Paid account?

 They are both the same great tool with detailed checks – the free version is for a single project/site.
 The paid version has more horsepower for larger enterprises.
 Typically, this applies if you are an agency, consultancy, or an in-house team that manages multiple web properties and/or handles large quantities of data.